flokapi/leetcode-explanations/heap/README.md

 ### Approach 1: Using a heap and lazy deletion with a valid_tasks dictionary

-A list is a an idea to produce a stack of tasks.
-But since we want to arbitrarily edit the tasks, editing the list isn't efficient.
+A list is a an idea to produce a stack of tasks, but it is not efficient since we want to add tasks at arbitrary positions within the order.

 Using a heap allows to keep track of the task order while adding new tasks with a time complexity of O(log(n)).

 The issue is that a heap is not efficient to edit or remove an element.
 We can solve this with "lazy deletion", by using an additional dictionary to keep track of the valid elements.
-If an element in the heap does not point back to itself through the `valid_task`, then it has been deleted and we should try the next one.
+If an element in the heap does not point back to itself through the `valid_task` dictionary, then it has been deleted and we should try the next one.